siddhimurkute/STeRG/README.md

 # Python program to illustrate the concept of threading
-# importing the threading module
+# Importing the threading module
 import threading